actions/cache/restore/README.md

 ### Reusing primary key and restored key in the save action

 One of the limitation you might experience is passing the same input in both `actions/cache/restore` and `actions/cache/save` action.
 To avoid this, you can make use of the `outputs` from the restore action to reuse the same primary key and also the key of the cache that was restored.
 This way changing any key in the restore action will automatically reflect in the subsequent actions where the same input is being used.

+### Using restore action outputs to make save action behave just like the cache action

+The outputs `cache-primary-key` and `cache-matched-key` can be used to check if the restored cache is same as the given primary key.
+Alternatively, the `cache-hit` output can also be used to check if the restored was a complete match or a partially restored cache.